Copyright © Media Law International 2020. All Rights Reserved.

 Raja, Darryl & Loh leads the market with its media law specialisation.
 With particular expertise in defamation, lawyers routinely act for prominent individuals and publications in cases of libel, slander, malicious falsehood and contempt of court.
 The team has extensive experience representing print media and online media on freedom of speech, privacy protection and reputation management.

 The media team at Shearn Delamore & Co works collaboratively with the firm’s IP, IT, and telecoms lawyers, providing multidisciplinary advice.
 The firm assists gaming clients, local and overseas, with the review of structure, content and compliance of computer games.
-Managed by Wong Sai Fong and Karen Abraham the team also advises on data privacy and protection, entertainment law, satellite television operations and e-commerce.
+Managed Karen Abraham, the team also advises on data privacy and protection, entertainment law, satellite television operations and e-commerce.

 Lee Hishammuddin Allen & Gledhill’s IP and ICT group has a subdivision dedication to media, advertising and entertainment.
 Lawyers work with clients on celebrity endorsement and exclusivity agreements, advertising content for regulatory compliance issues and restrictions on advertising.
 Other focus areas include e-commerce, marketing and dispute resolution.